romainberger/shop/README.md

 **Project in early development, not everything is working for now**

-CLI for easier Prestashop development.
+CLI for easier [PrestaShop](http://www.prestashop.com/en/) development.
 Actually it's just for the lazy people.

 I always use Rakefiles and Makefiles for lots of tasks.
 With this gem you can use this tasks without having to create the *akefiles.